 Yankius: When Nigerians turn to agriculture, it will be run by the Chinese, Indians, Bangladeshis, White South Africans / Zimbabweans, Malaysians and Brazilians.

 Windfall: Chill man!!!
 Why exaggerate like that?

 Yankius: The lands have already been grabbed by these people.
 Nigeria already owes too much money and still begging.
-Nigeria does not have the technology or materials to make agribusiness big.
+Furthermore, Nigeria does not have the technology or materials to make agribusiness big.
 What is stopping Oyibos and Orientals from taking over the New Nation Cake?
-All they need do is a little arm twisting.
+Hence, all they need do is a little arm twisting.

 Windfall: How about solid minerals?

 Yankius: Leave that for the Chinese, I beg you.
 It is now theirs.
-(Yankius stares at Windfall’s travel bag) What is in your bag?
+(Yankius stares at Windfall’s travel bag) Otherwise, what is in your bag?